Virtual information session

 For guidelines on getting started in the Master of Applied Positive Psychology program, requirements, course schedule, faculty and staff and more, refer to the MAPP Student Handbook (PDF).

-Martin Seligman talks about psychology — as a field of study and as it works one-on-one with each patient and each practitioner.
+Master of Applied Positive Psychology faculty member, Dr. Martin Seligman, talks about psychology — as a field of study and as it works one-on-one with each patient and each practitioner.
 As it moves beyond a focus on disease, what can modern psychology help us to become?

 Positive Psychology Center